Banking and How It Works

 If you access the money early, expect to pay a fee or lose earned interest.
 CDs work well when you know you can leave the money alone for a while.

 You earn interest on the balance in your savings account because you’re letting the bank use your money.
-When you use the bank’s money, you pay the bank interest.
+On the other hand, when you borrow the bank’s money, you pay the bank interest.

-- Personal Loans: These loans could help you pay larger personal expenses such as higher-than-expected income taxes an unexpected dental procedure.
+- Personal Loans: Personal loans could help you pay larger personal expenses such as higher-than-expected income taxes an unexpected dental procedure or to consolidate debt into one loan.

 - Overdraft Protection: Customers can avoid overdraft fees in their checking accounts by covering temporary overdrafts with borrowed money.

-- Credit Cards: Banks typically back credit cards which customers can use to make purchases.
+- Credit Cards: Banks typically back credit cards that customers can use to make purchases.

 Any time you borrow money, find out the interest rate you’ll be paying both now and down the road.
 Credit cards, for example, charge incredibly high rates which can hobble your financial freedom.